Jacana, Victoria: Cycling

 The Moonee Ponds Creek Trail and the Western Ring Road Trail provide facilities for recreational and commuting cyclists.

 Train

 Jacana is served by Jacana railway station, on the Craigieburn line.
-Despite its name, is located in the neighbouring suburb of Glenroy.
+Despite its name, it is located in the neighbouring suburb of Glenroy.
 Broadmeadows station, also on the Craigieburn line, also serves Jacana.

 Sport

-Jacana Football Club, an Australian Rules football team, competes in the Essendon District Football League.
+Jacana Football Club, an Australian rules football team, competes in the Essendon District Football League.